-A trustee is the legal owner of the trust assets, which may be direct ownership or by using holding companies or special purpose vehicles to own the family trading companies or real estate.
+A trustee is the legal owner of the trust assets, which may be direct ownership or or special purpose vehicles to own the family trading companies or real estate.
 The trustee is required to administer, manage, and control the trust assets but must do so in accordance with the terms of the trust deed for the benefit of the beneficiaries.